codeIntrovert/GDG-APL-ONE/README.md

 ### **1. Clone the Repository**

-First, download the project from the GitHub repository:
+First, clone or download the project from the GitHub repository:

 ```bash
  git clone https://github.com/your-repo/alexa-clone.git